-Using Skyscanner (my fav), I went from Australia to Thailand spent a few days there.
-Then I made a long layover in Cologne before heading to Miami.
+Using Skyscanner (my fav), I went from Australia to Thailand, spent a few days there.
+Then I made a long layover in Cologne for a day before heading to Miami.
 I saved hundreds on my plane ticket using what I call the “one way to everywhere” method because Australia to Tampa was OUTRAGEOUS!
 OK, back to the point…

 I loved Ehrenfeld.
 A friend of mine who is from Cologne (but living in Australia) told me “Ehrenfeld is where it’s at” (exact words) so that’s where I stayed.
 Her words held true because it really is where it’s at.
 Street art galore, cheap shops and eats, a hipstery vibe, and quaint but bustling streets.
 It’s less than 30 minutes from the airport by train as well.

-I went with the cheapest hostel I could find online (no way I was spending time walking around at 11pm trying to find a place.
+I went with the cheapest hostel I could find online (no way I was spending time walking around at 11pm trying to find out where to stay in Cologne.
 Book it online so you can maximize your time.)

 I started bright and early, got a good brekkie in at the hostel and hit the streets.
 I decided to walk everywhere…